- Global ransomware attack threatens government organisations as well as large and small private businesses.

 The likelihood of any organisation becoming a victim is in fact very real, and very immediate.
 The cost of recovering from an attack is significant.

-How can it be stopped?
+it be stopped?

 There are pragmatic steps which organisations can take to reduce the likelihood of incidents, limit their impact if one does occur, and to recover swiftly and effectively.